When to Worry About Diarrhea in Adults: Warning Signs to Know

 Inability to Keep Fluids Down

 If you're experiencing both diarrhea and persistent vomiting that prevents you from keeping any fluids down for 24 hours, this creates a dangerous situation.
 You're losing fluids through two routes and cannot replace them, dramatically increasing your dehydration risk.
-This scenario requires urgent medical attention, potentially including intravenous fluid replacement.
+For complete ORS guidance see how to stop diarrhea safely.

 Unexplained Weight Loss

-Significant unintentional weight loss occurring alongside chronic diarrhea is a concerning symptom.
-This could indicate malabsorption, inflammatory bowel disease, celiac disease, or in rare cases, gastrointestinal cancer.
+Significant unintentional weight loss occurring alongside chronic diarrhea could indicate malabsorption, inflammatory bowel disease, celiac disease, or in rare cases, gastrointestinal cancer.
 If you've lost more than 5% of your body weight without trying, schedule a comprehensive medical evaluation.

 Warning SignWhat It May IndicateAction Required